-- The Government of Cipeuteuy Village, Mekarjaya, Cianaga, Kabandungan District and the Government of Pulosari and Gunung Endut Villages, Kalapanunggal District, to explore information about community empowerment programs that need to be improved, especially the empowerment of Forest Farmers Groups.
-The point of this meeting is: 1] The Village Government agree and support the proposed program to the Adaptation Fund; 2] The programs must be able to follow up on activities that have been carried out previously, by strengthening and continuing all programs that have been planed; 3] Agroforestry programs must use quality and certified fruit trees for satisfactory results; 4] There must be an exchange of knowledge related to the program that has been carried out, including the exchange of information that will be built; 5] Increasing community income through agroforestry and silvopasture must be prepared from the start for marketing; 6] Increasing food security against climate change must be integrated with government programs, as well as encouraging the government to have a road map and action plan related to climate changes. - 4.
-14-Management of the Forest Farmers Group, to get input and ensure that the proposed program is in accordance with the group work plan in each region.
-List of farmer groups who participated in the meeting can be found in this link: List of Attendees From Consultation Meeting With Forest Farmer Groups,
+- 2.3.
+Head of the Gunung Halimun Salak National Park Office, to consolidate the suitability of the proposed project submitted to the Adaptation Fund with the Program Implementation Plan (RPP) and Annual Work Plan (RKT), as stipulated in the Conservation Partnership Cooperation Agreement, as well as to accommodate/gather input, related to the design of climate change adaptation project. - 3.4.
+The Government of Cipeuteuy Village, Mekarjaya, Cianaga, Kabandungan District and the Government of Pulosari and Gunung Endut Villages, Kalapanunggal District, to explore information about community empowerment programs that need to be improved, especially the empowerment of Forest Farmers Groups.
+The point of this meeting is: 1] The Village Government agree and support the proposed program to the Adaptation Fund; 2] The programs must be able to follow up on activities that have been carried out previously, by strengthening and continuing all programs that have been planed; 3] Agroforestry programs must use quality and certified fruit trees for satisfactory results; 4] There must be an exchange of knowledge related to the program that has been carried out, including the exchange of information that will be built; 5] Increasing community income through agroforestry and silvopasture must be prepared from the start for marketing; 6] Increasing food security against climate change must be integrated with government programs, as well as encouraging the government to have a road map and action plan related to climate changes.